jjhna/jjhna.github.io/essays/don't-dress-like-a-bum.md

 ## What makes you look professional?

 In every job that I’ve been too, a uniform was always required.
 Especially in the military where an ink stain on your uniform meant that you had to go buy a new one if you couldn’t wash it off.
 Looking back, it does make sense why a manager or boss would be so picky on the appearance of your uniform.
 Someone wearing casual clothes at formal affair or a dirty uniform at military formation.
 The same can be said for any websites, a skewed menu or bad resolution of the image on your website can make it look terrible.
-Which is why uniformity is important and the best thing about them is that they were already made and built and all you had to do was wear it.
+Which is why uniformity being important and the best thing about them is that they were already made and built and all you had to do was wear it.
 Which is the purpose of Semantic UI’s to keep your whole website look professional with a uniform that’s built for you.
 After all you don’t dress like a bum when you talk to your boss or customers.

 ## Semantic UI’s vs Raw steak